0xAgartha/ApFarmex/README.md

 # Apex Farming Tool

 This Python script automates farming EXP in Apex.
-The script uses the PyAutoGUI library to simulate mouse and keyboard clicks.
+It uses the PyAutoGUI library to simulate mouse and keyboard clicks.

 You can choose between 2 modes:
 -ApexFarmerTDM.py for Team DeathMatch mode
 -ApexFarmerBR.py for Battle Royale mode